 A very rare automobile.
 A one owner, numbers matching beauty with only 18,101 documented miles.
 Powered by a 426 Chrysler Wedge V8.
 Ordered From the factory in Race configuration w/Radio/Heater delete option, w/heavy duty power brake, manual steering, and a 4 speed HD transmission.
 Car comes with original bank finance papers, original custom order form, original warranty card, and 1965 owner’s manual.

+We just completed a brand new custom paint job on this car!
 An original Arizona car with no rust.
 We completely overhauled the engine in 2018.
 We also installed a complete new exhaust system and overhauled the brakes.
 We put a new set of whitewalls on.
 The car drives like it just came out of the factory!

 Comments Off on Classic Cars – The 10 Most Undervalued

 Classic cars are things of beauty, admiration, and interest to both classic car enthusiasts and to general passersby too.
 Classic cars carry with them not only the physical, aesthetic appeal of which they embody, but also a touch of history too that comes from giving people a look into the past and into the era from which that particular car came from.

 There are hundreds if not thousands of different types of classic cars, ranging from trucks, sedans, coupes, convertibles, and even vans and off road, 4×4 vehicles.
 No matter what kind of interest a person has when it comes to classic cars, odds are that they can find dozens if not hundreds of different cars in the category that interests them.

 Classic and vintage cars alike are all interesting in their own way, though that does not mean that they are all equal in value.
 Collector cars area are another echelon of [...]